Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-01-18** : 🔥 ***New model for Chatbot module*** 🔥 : Adding model [mlabonne/NeuralBeagle14-7B](https://huggingface.co/mlabonne/NeuralBeagle14-7B) to the Chatbot module.
+This model, which is a combination of merging models and DPO fine-tuning seems to open a new path for optimizing 7B models and score an honorable 74.74 on the [Open LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

   * 🆕 **2024-01-17** : 🔥 ***Adding TextToVideoZeroSDXLPipeline*** 🔥 : Text2Video-Zero module could now generate content using Stable Diffusion SDXL models.
 Please note that even if SDXL-turbo has been added, it mostly produce unrelated frames (but it render them pretty fast !).

   * 🆕 **2024-01-13** : 🔥 ***Karras and SDE schedulers*** 🔥 : Adding missing Karras and SDE schedulers to the sampler list.
 All schedulers supported by diffusers are now usable inside biniou, in all concerned modules.